leske42/java-projects/README.md

-I have created these projects at a 2 weeks Java-training at [NIX](https://nixstech.com/) company.
+I have created these projects at a 2 weeks Java training at [NIX](https://nixstech.com/) company.

 In my experience switching to Java after C++ is quite straightforward & relatively smooth experience.
 I did not go *very deep* into Java but the basics are quite similar.
 The setup of the infrastructure necessary for development can be a bit of a challenge at first, but I used IntelliJ IDEA and it proved to be super helpful.

-I will make also some little note of all of the theory we have learned.
+I will make also some little note of the theory we have learned.

-Since these were originally different tiny repos that I merged into one, I have added a tiny guide on how to do that.
-(There is of course a simple way of copy and paste, but I wanted to preserve my the commit histories of both of the small repositories).
+Since these were originally different tiny repos that I merged into one, I have added a short guide on how to do that.
+(There is of course just the simple way of copy and paste, but I wanted to preserve my the commit histories of both of the small repositories).

 ### Specifics of Java language

+Some key things that make Java language special:
+- it follows a paradigm of **Write Once, Run Anywhere** (WORA).
+It *is* a compiled language, but the Java compiler `javac` doesn't translate your code to run on a specific architecture.
+Instead the byte-code written by `javac` runs on a virtual machine called JVM.
+Everywhere, where you can install the JVM, you will be able to run your code, so this makes it very portable.
+This is also the main setback of the language, because it requires a quite bulky infrastructure to run.
+- Java is super object-oriented.
+I think the whole language was written with the goal in mind to become a very convenient tool for OOP.
+An interesting thing that comes from this is that **in Java, everything is a class**.
+In my code you can see that we also have a `Main` class which needs to have a `public static` main function (this is necessery, since you have no option to instantiate this class as an object, you could only do that *from your code* but `main` needs to be called before that).

 ### OOP Principles